 2. All I need is the air that I breathe…

-The Chinese research, carried out by the Yale School of Public Health in the US, is relevant across the globe.
+The Chinese research, carried out by the Yale School of Public Health in the US, is relevant around the globe.
 Particularly, considering about 95% of the world’s population is breathing unsafe air – and when there is a direct link to a demise in someone’s intelligence and overall brainpower, that is extremely worrying.

 3. An impact on overall performance